yinsenm/yinsenm.github.io/_posts/2016-8-18-Orientation_Lab.md

->Specially Thank to Jie Yang for helping preparing a detail tutorial for this section!
+> Thank to Jie Yang for helping preparing a detail tutorial for this section!
 Thank you!!!

-### Exercise Two: Copying files and directories

-	1. Create a test directory by typing **mkdir testDir**.
-	2. Enter directory by typing **cd testDir**.
-	3. Create a file called testFile using nano by typing **nano testFile.txt**.
-	4. Type any string of characters into the file and press Ctrl-x, follow the prompts to save.
-	5. Exit directory by typing **cd ..** (this moves up one directory level).
-	6. We can now copy this directory by typing **cp -r testDir testDirCopy**.
-	7. Type **ls** to see that we now have an exact copy of the directory testDir, named testDirCopy.
-	8. Remove both of these by typing **rm -r testDir testDirCopy **.

 ---------------------------------------------------------